 Besides motivating you to reach your goals, Pedometer++ also integrates with the Health app.
 It allows you to view your daily progress from the iPhone app, Apple Watch app, or its own widget.
 What’s more, it displays your steps count on the application badge so that you don’t need to launch the app every time to view your progress.
 On top of that, Health app integration ensures long-term data tracking.

-Going well beyond the task of simply counting your steps, Argus is one of the most comprehensive “Wellness” apps around on either Android or iPhone.
+Going well beyond the task of simply counting your steps, Argus is one of the most comprehensive “Wellness” apps around on iPhone.
 It’s an activity tracker, sure, but also bundles in a calorie counter, sleep cycle monitor, exercise guide, even barcode scanner, to help you track your nutritional intake.

 What Argus perhaps lacks in depth in the step-counter area it more than makes up for in breadth.
 How much you walk around isn’t something that will ensure your good health, but there are other important areas to help you maintain a healthy lifestyle.